The Benefits of Rehabilitation Therapy for Dogs

 In a further bid to bring light and credibility to the field, a group of veterinarians have dedicated the past several years to creating a board-certified specialty in the discipline, the American College of Veterinary Sports Medicine and Rehabilitation.
 According to M. Christine Zink, DVM, PhD, the initiative is now at the American Veterinary Medical Association as the AVMA solicits comment from the public and the profession.
 If approved, Dr. Zink anticipates that the board certification will become a reality within the next year.

-Specializing in mobility
+Veterinary Medicine Specializing in Mobility

 To learn more about canine rehabilitation, we talked with Evelyn Orenbuch, DVM, vice president of the AARV.
 Dr. Orenbuch has practiced veterinary rehab medicine in the Philadelphia area for the past seven years, focusing much of her time on sports medicine for performance and working dogs.
 Several of her patients are nationally and internationally ranked agility and working dogs.
 Her next most commonly seen patient is the geriatric (usually arthritic) dog.
 Although soon to relocate to the Atlanta area, she took time to discuss this growing field with us.